Yannpink/pinksale-knowledge/PinkSale.md

 PinkSale is a decentralized launchpad platform that enables users to create and sell tokens without coding knowledge.

+## Growth & Development

+Founded in June 2021, PinkSale has grown to become the leading decentralized launchpad platform since its inception.
+The platform has consistently evolved to meet the needs of the crypto community, introducing innovative features like:
+- Multi-chain support across major networks
+- Advanced anti-bot protection systems
+- Comprehensive token creation tools
+- Enhanced security measures with KYC and audit partnerships
+- User-friendly interface for both developers and investors

+Starting from a simple launchpad on BSC, PinkSale has expanded rapidly across multiple blockchains while maintaining its position as the most trusted and widely-used platform in the space.

+## Current Statistics (As of 2024)

+- Total Liquidity Raised: $1.8B
+- Total Projects Launched: 31.1K
+- Total Participants: 3.5M
+- Total Value Locked: $223.9M

 ## Key Achievements

 - Ranked #1 token launchpad by Binance Foundation: https://www.bnbchain.org/en/solutions/tokenization/company-tokenization#get-started